Staff

 Conducting Fellow

-Kiki is Choir Director at Oberlin’s First United Methodist Church.
-She also conducted spiritual and classical pieces with Oberlin College Choir and Chamber Singers and served as assistant director in Oberlin Opera Theater's production of Handel’s Acis and Galatea.
-During the COVID-19 lockdowns, she virtually conducted and assembled a rendition of Brandon Ulrich’s “A Heaven Full of Stars” with Dr. Gregory Ristow.
+Kiki was previously Choir Director at Oberlin's First United Methodist Church.
+She also conducted spiritual and classical pieces with the Oberlin College Choir and Chamber Singers and served as assistant conductor in Oberlin Opera Theater's production of Handel's Acis and Galatea.
+Her conducting studies at Oberlin were with Dr. Gregory Ristow and Dr. Ben Johns.

 David Duncan